Review of biosecurity import requirements for fresh dragon fruit from Vietnam

 Meeting Australia's food laws

-The department liaised with stakeholders to address any concerns and provide information about the process.
-Five submissions on the draft report were considered in the preparation of the final report.
+The department liaised with stakeholders to address concerns, provide information about the process, and encourage submissions on the report.
+Five submissions on the draft report were received and considered in the preparation of the final report.

 A number of changes to the risk analysis report were made following consideration of stakeholder comments on the draft report and a subsequent review of the literature.